Book censorship: Ireland's Censorship of Publications Act of 1929

-Apartheid Regime of South Africa
+Apartheid regime of South Africa

 The nearly 50-year period of Apartheid in South Africa, under influence of the severe policies of racial segregation, silenced the voices of many who were critical of the government.
 The censorship of such writings was legalized under the institution of the 1950 Suppression of Communism Act.
 This act was the government's tool to refute any anti-government propaganda being released against the Apartheid, allowing the works of any person who had left the country or who was considered to have acted against the state to be prohibited entirely.
 Banned people were marked with a Communist label, making it clear that no works being produced on their behalf were to be consumed by a South African Citizen.

-It was not until the early 1990s, the South African Government began a process of evaluating the banned materials looking to decide if certain works should still be considered prohibited in the country.
-This evaluation led to much of the considerations for prohibited materials to become limited to explicit topics instead of politically driven messaging.
+It was not until the early 1990s when the South African government began a process of evaluating the banned materials looking to decide if certain works should still be considered prohibited in the country.
+This evaluation led to much of the considerations for prohibited materials to become limited to explicit topics instead of politically-driven messaging.
 Though some materials remained undesirable following this reevaluation, there were major publications that were then allowed to be distributed in South Africa.
 Especially notable was the country's growing openness to various works of political thinkers such as Nelson Mandela, Karl Marx and Vladimir Lenin.
 Credit for this new perspective can be offered towards an increasingly liberal political climate coming into place during the early 1990s.